jitsedesmet/thesis/solution/storage-guidance-ontology/index.md

 #### sgo:one-file-multiple-resources
 States that each file in the subdirectory can contain multiple files.
 Forces duplication in many systems, which can cause data quality issues.

+### Multiple Pods
+Multiple pods can work just like with a single pod.
+When you have some kinds of modifying permissions, you should be able to request the storage guidance description.

 ## Use cases
 ### What if no preference matches the new resource?